archival-0x/ghostpass/README.md

 ghostpass view <field>
     - Shows unencrypted secret associated with <field> in current session

-ghostpass list <session>
+ghostpass list
+    - Shows all sessions created by user

+ghostpass secrets
     - Shows all entries and associated IDs in current session
-    - If no argument is present, all available sessions are listed

 ghostpass encrypt <corpus>
     - Creates encrypted ciphertext with specified corpus of current session